mtripg6666tdr/candyget/README.md

       }
     });
     ```
-    You have to pass both `fetch` and `AbortController`, passing only one of them are not allowed.
+    Both `fetch` and `AbortController` are required.
+It is not allowed to pass only one of them.
 Default: `false`

   > All these properties are optional in most cases.